Jhansi-27/Projects-Machinelearning-DeepLearning/DeepLearning (Python)/MultiLayerPercepetronFromScratch/readme.md

 <li>For this assignment we are given a lander game which will randomly generate a landing zone and unsafe terrain.</li>
 <li>We are required to safely land the ship without touching the unsafe terrain.
 Following the completion of this task,
 data will be generated automatically.</li>
-<li>Using this data we need to train your own neural network with the ability to complete the same task.</li>
+<li>Using this data we need to train our own neural network with the ability to complete the same task.</li>
 <li>The neural network created should suffice the following conditions:</li>
 <ol>
 <li>The neural network should be coded using pure Python without use of any libraries except Numpy,pandas,math</li>